ElpadoCan/SpotMAX/spotmax/docs/source/install/stable.rst

 .. include:: _conda_create_activate_acdc.rst

-7.  **Install spotMAX** with the following command:
+7.  **Install SpotMAX** with the following command:

     .. code-block::

         pip install "spotmax"

-    This tells pip to install spotMAX.
+    This tells pip to install SpotMAX.

 8.  **Install the GUI libraries**:

-    If you plan to use the spotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
+    If you plan to use the SpotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
 Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.